 - Schedule family time throughout the week and treat it like the very important appointment that it is.

 - Turn off your computer when it is not in use.
 This will allow you freedom from the temptation to glance at your email or instant messages.

 - Treat your days off as if they were actually days off.
 Work has nothing to do with your weekend.

 You are probably thinking that balance is a subject much easier to talk about than to achieve, and you would be correct in thinking that.
 However, it is not as hard as you suspect.
 Determining the necessary actions to increase well-being is the only challenge.
 Sometimes you might just be too busy trying to accomplish all the tasks you have written on your lists that you fail to give proper attention to the process of creating balance.
 If you give more time during your review and evaluation practice to creating balance, you will find a new serenity within yourself.
 Both your work life and your personal life will benefit greatly.
 The cool thing about it all is, stuff will become easier to do and deal with.
 What is important is to identify the changes that will successfully create this balance in your life.

 So ask yourself, “What do I need to do to maintain balance?”

 (Image courtesy of SeeMidTN.com (aka Brent) under a Creative Commons Attribution 2.0 generic license.)

 Popular search terms for this article:

-personal well being, personal well-being, personal wellbeing, what is personal well being, how to achieve personal well being, balance personal, what is personal well-being, being well balanced, how can you achieve balance between freedom and order durning breakfast, what goals do you have fro youre personal well being
+personal well being, personal well-being, personal wellbeing, what is personal well being, how to achieve personal well being, balance personal, what is personal well-being, what is personal being, being well balanced, what goals do you have fro youre personal well being